lutzer/node-red-contrib-easing/README.md

 * exponential (easeInExpo, , easeOutExpo, easeInOutExpo)
 * bouncing (bounceIn, bounceOut, bounceInOut)

-The curves of these functions are shown below.
+The profiles of these functions are shown below.
 See chapter "Transition curves of the easing functions" for details.

 <a name="input"></a>
 ### Input
+Depending on the type of the `msg.payload` the `easing` node behaves differently ramping with the selected easing function.

+#### No payload (empty string)
+In the case of an empty string within the `msg` payload, the `easing` node ramps from 0.0 to 1.0.

-payload number
+#### Number as payload

-If the payload is a number, the node will ramp from its last value to this number using the specified easing function.
+If the payload is a number, the node ramps from its last value to this number.

+#### JSON object as payload
-If the payload contains a json object in the format: { "from" : 1, "to" : 10, "duration": 200 }, it will ramp between these two values.
+* If the payload contains a JSON object in the format: { "from" : 1, "to" : 10, "duration": 200 }, it will ramp between these two values within the given duration (in milliseconds).
-If the payload contains a json object in the format: { "from" : 1, "to" : 10, "size": 10 }, it will ramp between these two values, giving an array of 10 values
+* If the payload contains a JSON object in the format: { "from" : 1, "to" : 10, "size": 10 }, it will ramp between these two values, giving an array of 10 values.
-        In any other case, the function will ramp from 0.0 to 1.0.

 <a name="output"></a>